ambimorph/recluse/README.rst

 Introduction
 ==============

-Recluse (Reproducible Experimentation for Computational Linguistics Use) is a set of tools for running computational linguistics experiments reproducibly.
+recluse (Reproducible Experimentation for Computational Linguistics USE) is a set of tools for running computational linguistics experiments reproducibly.

 This version contains